Global Information Security Policy

 • Board Committee Audit, Risks and Corporate Governance Committee.

-The following provides a selection of activities carried out in the view of the risks identified, intended as indicative but not exhaustive examples:
+In the following, a selection of activities carried out considering the risks identified is provided.
+They are intended as indicative and not exhaustive examples:

 • definition of business continuity/contingency plans and incident response procedures (tested at least once a year);